engeir/inscar/readme.md

 T_I -- Ion temperature [K]
 T_ES -- Temperature of suprathermal electrons in the gauss_shell VDF [K] THETA -- Pitch angle [1]
+Z -- Height of real data [100, 599] [km]
+mat_file -- Important when using real data and decides the time of day
 ```
 which are found in `program/inputs/config.py`.